JohnOlutubo/influencer-marketing-analysis/README.md

 ### Key Pain Point

-Identify the top YouTubers in the UK for 2024 to determine which influencers would be most effective for marketing campaigns throughout the year.
+Identify the top YouTube Influencers in the UK for 2024 to determine which influencers would be most effective for marketing campaigns throughout the year.

 ### Ideal Solution